Qualifying care relief

 If they are not exempt, you can set your personal allowance against any taxable care profits whether or not you choose the simplified or standard method.

-Even if you use the ‘Simplified Method’, it is still advisable to keep all your records to support deductible expenses and capital allowances in case you are not exempt, and you decide instead to compute your profits or losses using the Standard Method.
+Even if you are exempt or want to use the simplified method, it is still advisable to keep all your records to support deductible expenses and capital allowances in case you decide instead to compute your profits or losses using the standard method.

 Basically you should keep a record of:

 - total qualifying care income receipts for your income period;

 - a note of the number of weeks that you care for each placement with you in the income period and, if children, the age (or birthday) of each;

 - your care-related expenses in case you need to decide which method of working out your profits to use.